-Do not confuse the portfolio with the resume: The full stack developer resume (or CV) is the place to showcase academic achievements, certifications and diplomas that support your learning, experience in previous companies, etc.
+Do not confuse the portfolio with the resume: The full stack developer resume (or CV) is the place to list academic achievements, certifications and diplomas that prove your qualifications, experience in previous companies, etc.

-There are professionals who opt for developing a personal website, others create a repository in the cloud, make infographics or there are even professionals who create a YouTube channel to show their projects or share live how they develop a facet of their professional life.
-The limit is the imagination and the format is up to you.
+There are professionals who choose to develop a personal website, others create a repository in the cloud or make infographics.
+There are even professionals who create a YouTube channel to exhibit their projects and share their knowledge and skills.
+Your imagination is the limit and the format is up to you.

-If you want to be a front end developer portfolio, the layout and UI/UX must be great!
+If you want to be a front end developer, the layout and UI/UX of your portfolio must be great!

-- Personal projects: Publish one post for each project in which you can explain what the project does, show screenshots, explain the architecture and engineering challenges, etc. Make sure to point people to a live demo (recomended) or github repostiory.
+Personal projects: Publish one slide for each project, explaining what the project is about and how it works.
+Include screenshots, explain the architecture and engineering challenges, etc. Make sure to provide a link to a live demo (recommended) or github repository.

-- Contact information: Obviously, like any presentation element, contact details cannot be missing, they are essential for the employer to reach and contact you.
+Contact information: Ensure your contact details are included and easy to find.
+They are essential for the employer to be able to reach you.

-- Github or Gitlab repository URL's: Although it may sound a bit technical, in the world of technology development a repository is a daily occurrence.
-A repository is an element, generally online, where many people can work simultaneously to put together a larger project.
+Github or Gitlab repository URL's: Although it may sound a bit technical, in the world of technology working with a Github or Gitlab repository is a daily occurrence.
+A repository is an online storage space that allows people to work on projects colaboratively.

 Important skills to show on a Full Stack Developer Portfolio